-I’ve been journaling consistently now for over two years and in that time a lot has changed in my life.
-I don’t think it is a coincidence that these positive changes have happened since I’ve been journaling.
+I’ve maintained that practice for four years now and in that time a lot has changed in my life.
+I don’t think it is a coincidence that these positive changes have happened since I’ve been journaling consistently.

 In fact, my experience has shown me that regular journaling is one of the best tools we can use to transform our lives.

 It might sound a bit too easy, but it’s true: anyone can use their journaling practice to create positive changes, overcome fear and bring their dreams to life.